Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ----------

 ``color_png`` is a following procedure of ``screenshot``.
-If numerous samples are included in one figure, it will be difficult to distinguish the tracks.
-Especially, when user want to compare TEX +/- libraries to check TSSs or processing sites, it is not convenient. ``color_png`` can color the tracks based on TEX +/- libraries.
+If numerous samples are included in one figure, it will be difficult to distinguish the tracks. ``color_png`` can color the tracks based on TEX +/- libraries for assisting the checking process.
-Therefore, the user can refer to the screenshots much easier.

 - Pre-required tools and files